mmbase/mmbase-oldimport/contributions/mmbob/README.txt

 - needs MMBase.1.8.0 and the contributions multilanguagegui and thememanager.

-- to install mmbob follow the following steps
+- to install mmbob follow the steps in README-PACKAGE

-  1) copy the mmbase-1.8.0.xxxxxxx-mmbob.zip file you downloaded to the ROOT of your webapp (for example tomcat/webapps/ROOT/).

-  2) unzip the file in this dir.

-  3) ./mmbase-1.8.0.xxxxxxx-mmbob/scripts/install_bin.sh

 - Once installed you can open the mmbob forum system by visiting mmbob/index.jsp, and read the operational help files from there.